-10. A person is not guilty of an offence under article 4, 7 or 8 in respect of anything done by the person-
+11. A person is not guilty of an offence under article 4 or 7 to 9 in respect of anything done by the person-

 - (a) outside the Territory, and - (b) under the authority of a licence granted in accordance with any provisions of the law in force in the place where it is done corresponding to the provisions of this Order.